The Kalson Family "Young Country" (Bandolero Records) (LP)

 Jimmy Kish "The Flying Cowboy: Square Dances And Calls" (Pickwick, 1976) (LP)

 Singer-guitarist Jimmy Kish was true veteran of many levels of the country music business, first working in medicine shows(!) as a teen during the 1940s, as a radio DJ and performer in the 1950s, as a western movie actor and as a nationally-known square dance caller.
 Kish was born in Ohio, but like a lot of musicians from the hillbilly and honkytonk era, he moved around a lot and held jobs in various states.
 Kish was also a licensed pilot and got his nickname when he was working as a DJ back in Ohio and gave a group of listeners an airplane ride to see the Grand Ole Opry in Nashville.
 In 1972, he took part in Nashville's first Fan Fair gathering, and participated in the event every year up until his death in 2010...
-On this album, Kish poses next to a Piper Apache... apparently his plane of choice.
+This album is pretty much a straightforward square-dance "calling" record, and pretty dull to my way of thinking, even though there's some nice fiddling in the background.
+It's the album art that's irresistible, though: Kish poses next to a Piper Apache, which was apparently his plane of choice.
 I tell you one thing, though -- you'd never get me up in one of those things!!

 The Kistners "Meet The Kistners" (Little Devil Records) (LP)